How will these greenways make the STL region more accessible?

-The 39 North Greenway will be connected to the Chouteau Greenway, adding more economic opportunity.
+The 39 North Greenway will be connected to the Brickline Greenway (formerly known as the Chouteau Greenway), adding more economic opportunity.

 The open space and greenway alignment, which comprises the 39 North Greenway, is a cohesive vision for the connectivity within 39 North that redefines the way people travel, gather and interact within the district.
 As part of the public engagement for both the master plan and greenway, residents, current employees and visitors to the district almost unanimously requested improved connectivity for people, bikes, and cars.
 The high priority projects that have been identified in the 39 North master plan all address the connectivity challenge.

 “The 39 North Greenway is a vital bike and pedestrian link for workers and residents to move more freely around the new innovation district and all of the beautiful local parks and community assets of Creve Coeur and Olivette,” Janet Wilding, Vice President of Major Projects and 39 North at the St. Louis Economic Development Partnership, said.
 “Additionally, the 39 North Greenway is a portion of the Centennial Greenway (linking the Brickline Greenway and Forest Park to Creve Coeur Park) which will link the innovation district to the central corridor and assets such as Washington University and downtown Clayton.”